AI-Hypercomputer/gpu-recipes/inference/a4x/single-host-serving/tensorrt-llm-lustre/README.md

 To download the model from HuggingFace, please follow the steps below:

-1. Follow these [instructions](https://docs.cloud.google.com/managed-lustre/docs/connect-from-compute-engine) to create a compute engine and mount your Lustre instance onto it.
+1. Follow these [instructions](https://docs.cloud.google.com/managed-lustre/docs/connect-from-compute-engine) to create a compute engine and mount your Lustre instance on it.
-3. Access into the mount point on compute engine and create the model folder.
+3. Access the mount point on the compute engine and create the model folder.
 4. Under the mount point, [download](https://huggingface.co/docs/hub/en/models-downloading) the model using the `hf` command: